-California also relies on the Diesel Risk Reduction Plan1 and the Sustainable Freight Action Plan2 to help reduce criteria pollutant and TAC emissions from off-road sources, stationary sources, mobile sources, and the freight transport system.
+California also relies on the Diesel Risk Reduction Plan and the Sustainable Freight Action Plan to help reduce criteria pollutant and TAC emissions from off-road sources, stationary sources, mobile sources, and the freight transport system.

 The Diesel Risk Reduction Plan was adopted by CARB in 2000 with the goal of reducing diesel particulate matter (DPM) emissions within the state of California.
 According to the Diesel Risk Reduction Plan, DPM emissions would be reduced with the adoption of new regulatory standards for on-road, off-road, and stationary diesel-fueled engines and vehicles.
-The Diesel Risk Reduction Plan recommended the https://ww2.arb.ca.gov/sites/default/files/2019-10/CSFAP_FINAL_07272016.pdf.
-Accessed: July 2021.
+The Diesel Risk Reduction Plan recommended the implementation of state-of-the-art catalyzed diesel particulate filters (DPFs) and very low-sulfur diesel fuel.
+Since the release of the Diesel Risk Reduction Plan in 2000, DPM emissions within the state of California have lowered by approximately 50 percent.

-1 California Air Resources Board.
+&lt;sup>1 California Air Resources Board.
 Risk Reduction Plan to Reduce Particulate Matter Emissions from Diesel-Fueled Engines and Vehicles.
 2000.
 Available: https://ww2.arb.ca.gov/sites/default/files/classic/diesel/documents/rrpfinal.pdf.
 Accessed: July 2021.
-2 California Air Resources Board.
-California Sustainable Freight Action Plan.
-July 2016.
-Available: